 One great way to use websites for builders or other professionals is as an online store.
-You can sell physical products that you ship, or you can create digital items that your customers can download.
+You can sell physical products you ship or create digital items your customers can download.
 Wix and Squarespace both offer plans that let you sell stuff.

+While Shopify and other sales companies exist, no Wix vs. Squarespace comparison is complete without looking at the eCommerce capabilities.
 You can set the prices of what you sell, and other sales functions allow you to grow your business online.
-Freelancers can also use pages to display their offerings so that they can make money online.
-While Shopify and other sales companies exist, no Wix vs Squarespace comparison is complete without looking at the eCommerce capabilities.
+Freelancers can also use pages to display their offerings to make money online.

 Selling On Wix

-You can accept payments with Wix, and Wix also lets you take a credit card as well as PayPal and Stripe.
+You can accept payments with Wix, and Wix also lets you take a credit card, PayPal, and Stripe.
 Your clients can purchase immediately, or you can have them add items to their cart before checkout.
 Then, you can make more sales and make even more money online.
 Artists and photographers can display their work to help encourage others to buy.

 Selling On Squarespace